 Kimberly Berry joined BCI's Seattle office in 2007 and was named Director of Regulatory Intelligence in 2015.
-She oversees BCI’s team of research analysts monitoring food additive and chemical maximim residue level (MRL) regulations, and is responsible for ensuring the accuracy and timely updating of BCI’s chemical and food additive regulatory data products.
+In 2022 she became the Director of Regulatory Intellingence at FoodChainID, where she oversees a team of research analysts monitoring food additive and chemical maximim residue level (MRL) regulations, and is responsible for ensuring the accuracy and timely updating of BCI’s chemical and food additive regulatory data products.
 Additionally, she is responsible for monitoring and analyzing foreign government technical regulations and assessing emerging regulatory issues.

 Since 2012, Kimberly has represented several commodity groups on the U.S. delegation to the Codex Committee on Pesticide Residues (CCPR).
 In addition to seeking to maintain and establish new Codex MRLs for clients, Kimberly also has experience managing U.S. and Canadian import tolerance petitions.